Full Metal Daemon: Muramasa: Development

 Full Metal Daemon: Muramasa was written by Japanese scenario writer and Ko-ryū kenjutsu expert Narahara Ittetsu.
 It was the last game he wrote before leaving Nitroplus.
 Much like his earlier game Hanachirasu, it is also set in an alternate history, although it's not set in the same universe as Hanachirasu.
 The game also serves as a commemoration of Nitroplus' 10th anniversary and was the first Nitroplus game to use widescreen as well as vertical writing.
 The music group ZIZZ STUDIO composed the soundtrack for the game, art was handled by NamanikuATK, the tsurugi designs were done by Ishiwata Makoto, and the game was produced by Digitaro and Shima Nagare, the latter of whom is the scenario writer for Project VERMILLION.

 J-List opened up preorders for the Western Collector's Edition for the game on August 20, 2021, featuring a 7" vinyl soundtrack record, art book, guidebook, happi coat, and a game DVD.

+Full Metal Daemon: Muramasa was released in English on the JAST USA store and GOG on August 24, 2021.
+Valve denied to allow the game to release on Steam as it did not meet their content guidelines.
+In October of 2022, after Valve reassessed and allowed Chaos;Head Noah, another visual novel game, to launch on their platform after it had previously been disallowed, fans of Muramasa petitioned for Valve to reconsider its release as well.
+JAST later announced that despite the interest, Valve had told them they would not reconsider their decision.